|EN

 travelesimnorth america

-Land in North America without a plan and your Canadian carrier can start charging $18/day for roaming.
+Land in North America without a plan and your Canadian carrier can start billing $18/day for roaming.
 A 10-day trip turns into $180 for one person, or $360 for two, before you've even opened Google Maps at the airport.

-Best travel eSIM North America plans
+Best travel eSIM North America plans compared

 DataDurationPrice (CAD)Get PlanBest For